ehypa/cnc-hypnosis/index.md

   {% endfor %}
 </ul>

+## What is CNC?

+Like a lot of terms in kink, Consensual Non-Consent can mean different things in different contexts.
+In the CNC Hypnosis Discord server, CNC refers agreeing to be hypnotized without being asked for permission first.
+Should you choose to accept the role in the screening process, others will be free to try to hypnotize you without establishing further consent, and vice versa.
+This does not mean that you are obligated to engage with anyone, and, as always, “no” still means NO.

 ## Beware ##

 CNC is not for everyone, please be sure you actually are interested in this.